MalevichAI/malevich/docs/Apps/Building.rst

 Inputs and Outputs
 ------------------

 Each processor specifies its expected inputs and outputs.
-Inputs are defined through function arguments, which can be annotated with types such as `DF <../API/square/df.html#malevich.square.df.DF>`_, `DFS <../API/square/dfs.html#malevich.square.df.DFS>`_, `Sink <../API/square/sink.html#malevich.square.df.Sink>`_, and `OBJ <../API/square/obj.html#malevich.square.df.OBJ>`_.
+Inputs are defined through function arguments, which can be annotated with types such as :class:`DF <malevich.square.df.DF>`, :class:`DFS <malevich.square.df.DFS>`, :class:`OBJ <malevich.square.df.OBJ>`, and :class:`Sink <malevich.square.df.Sink>`.
 These types help define how data should be handled within flows.

 Processors are designed to be linked together in flows, where one's outputs feed into another's inputs.
 Each processor input corresponds to precisely one output of another processor.
-When a processor returns multiple outputs, they are bundled into a `DFS <../API/square/dfs.html#malevich.square.df.DFS>`_ object associated with a single input.
+When a processor returns multiple outputs, they are bundled into a :class:`DFS <malevich.square.df.DFS>` object associated with a single input.
 Processors may also connect to data sources such as collections or assets; each source must link to a distinct processor input.

-An exception occurs when a processor has only one input annotated as `Sink <../API/square/dfs.html#malevich.square.df.Sink>`_.
+An exception occurs when a processor has only one input annotated as :class:`Sink <malevich.square.df.Sink>`.
 These processors cannot receive data directly from sources but can accept inputs from an unlimited number of other processors.

 Below are examples of processors with various configurations of inputs and outputs: